EtherealSentinel/Sentinel-SCAN/README.md

 Sentinel-Scan is a lightweight, modular Red Team reconnaissance tool developed in Python.
 It performs port scanning, HTTP service analysis, and directory brute-force enumeration on a target IP or domain.

-**⚠️ WARNING**: For educational purposes only.
-Unauthorized use is illegal!

 ## 🚀 Features